 As a result, all teams across the organization immediately began to engage with the competitive intel at a far higher rate.
 Departments are now frequently checking in to their competitive platform for strategic insights.

 Innocuous pieces of competitive intelligence can often be more impactful than it seems at face value.
 Piecing together smaller trends may uncover a larger strategic play.

 One of our enterprise-level clients began to notice their primary competitor appearing more frequently in news and events.
 With this in mind, they decided to actively track these events that their competitor was attending for further insight, and a trend emerged.

-One of our clients used CI to determine their content marketing strategy.
+One of our clients used competitive intelligence to determine their content marketing strategy.
 Prior to doing so, they were simply driving blind.

 Their biggest pain point was that they were being outranked by competitors on keywords related to their industry, causing them to lose out on valuable organic traffic.
 Because of this, they ran an analysis of each keyword that their competitor ranked highly on and the pieces of content related to these terms.

 They discovered that there were only two to three key content pieces that were ranking highly on several keywords.
 Aha!